keXIE999/keXIE999.github.io/_pages/about.md

   - /about.html
 ---

-I pursued my master's degree in School of English, University of Nottingham in the UK, bachelor's degree at Fuzhou University of International Studies and Trade, China.
+I graduated my master's degree in Applied Linguistics and English Language Teaching from School of English (https://www.nottingham.ac.uk/english/), University of Nottingham in the UK (https://www.nottingham.ac.uk/), bachelor's degree in English from Fuzhou University of International Studies and Trade (https://www.fzfu.com/), China.
 My research interest includes multimodal Critical Discourse Analysis, gender and language, qualitative analysis, and sociolinguistics.

 You can find my CV here: